From the Classroom

 How to Document Student Behavior Without Losing Your Mind

-Every teacher knows the dread of sitting in a parent meeting with zero written proof of a student's behavior.
-Here is the exact system you need to protect yourself and your classroom.
+Every teacher knows the dread of sitting in a parent meeting with no organized record of a student's behavior.
+Here is the exact system you need to walk in prepared.

 Read more →